How to Build a Garden Fence to Keep Animals Out

 Once you’ve identified the culprits, it’s easier to appreciate the specific damage they can inflict.
 It’s not always as simple as a few missing tomatoes.
 Deer can wipe out entire rows of beans and leafy greens overnight, while rabbits will snip off young seedlings at the base.
 Woodchucks and gophers are notorious for their burrowing, which can damage plant roots and create tripping hazards.
 Raccoons might take a single bite out of every ripe melon, and squirrels will dig up your freshly planted bulbs.
 These pests don't just raid your garden; they can completely disrupt the ecosystem you've worked so hard to build in your raised garden beds.

-Choose the Best Material for Your Garden Fence
+How to Choose the Best Garden Fence Material

 Once you know which critters you’re trying to keep out, you can pick the right material for the job.
 Your choice will come down to a balance of effectiveness, aesthetics, budget, and how much maintenance you’re willing to do.
 Some materials are great for stopping tiny nibblers, while others are built to stand up to larger, more determined animals.
 Let's walk through some of the most popular options so you can find the perfect fit for your garden.